mpcq-network/mpcq-mirror-node/tools/k6/README.md

 | WEB3_TEST_INCLUDE                                         | .\*     | The web3 test scenarios to include                                                                                                                                                |

 For k6 to be run we need to deploy the relevant contracts in `test/src/test/resources/solidity` first.
-For that, we can use Hedera SDK.
+For that, we can use MPCQ SDK.
 Example for ERC_CONTRACT deployment with js SDK

 ```js